 When a person develops DPD, yes — they do tend to exhibit extreme levels of narcissistic behaviors.
 But the key thing to remember, in the case of dealing with or treating them, is they are not motivated by the same need to manipulate others for personal gain in a way that is malevolent.

-In all reality, when a person with Dependent Personality Disorder does something like call and demand their 50 plus year old child leave work to come home to their house immediately to get a can of soup off a top shelf where the mentally challenged person themselves insisted it be put — knowing full well that it SHOULD have been put on a lower shelf so they could reach the can without help — they show an appalling lack of concern and consideration for the person’s life whom they call.
+In all reality, when a person with Dependent Personality Disorder does something like call and demand their 50 plus-year-old child leave work to come home to their house immediately to get a can of soup off a top shelf where the mentally challenged person themselves insisted it be put — knowing full well that it SHOULD have been put on a lower shelf so they could reach the can without help — they show an appalling lack of concern and consideration for the person’s life whom they call.
 But their reason for doing so is not to menace or get their adult child fired.

-It’s their less than polite way of refusing to face up to the very real fact that what they are having is an ANXIETY ATTACK.
+It is their less than polite way of refusing to face up to the very real fact that what they are having is an ANXIETY ATTACK.
 Their fear of being alone during any period of non-disclosed crisis is simply not the same motivator as a Narcissist demanding special attention.

 Granted, the results or impact on a victim’s life is close to feeling the same — embarrassed at work, feeling used, ending up emotionally taxed or strained, heightened sense of physical exhaustion, etcetera — but if DPD is the ONLY diagnosis, the Abuser is unlikely to concurrently be pulling stunts to socially disenfranchise their preferred scapegoats and/or their abuse targets.